VerifyTests/Verify.NServiceBus/readme.md

 ## Usage

-Before any test have run call
+Before any test have run call:

 ```
 VerifyNServiceBus.Enable();